-A statutory auditor is mandatory if provided by the bylaws or where the assets are higher than 5,000 legal minimum monthly wages (approximately USD1.02 million for 2016), or the revenues are higher than 3,000 mlw (approximately USD920,000 for 2012).
+A statutory auditor is mandatory where the bylaws so provide, the assets are higher than 5,000 legal minimum monthly wages (approximately USD1.02 million for 2016), or the revenues are higher than 3,000 legal minimum monthly wages (approximately USD616,000 for 2016).

-The limited liability company is under the Superintendence of Corporations’ supervision where its supervision is not undertaken by any other superintendence and its assets or revenues are more than 30,000 mlw (approximately USD9.6 million for 2012).
+The limited liability company is under the Superintendency of Corporations’ supervision where its supervision is not undertaken by any other superintendence and its assets or revenues are more than 30,000 legal minimum monthly wages (approximately USD6.16 million for 2016).

-A limited partnership involves one or more administrator partners who commit themselves to joint and unlimited liability for the entity’s operations (partners with unlimited liability) and one or more non-administrator partner(s) whose liabilities are limited to their respective capital contributions (silent partners).
+A limited partnership involves one or more managing partners who commit themselves to a joint and unlimited liability for the entity’s operations (partners with unlimited liability) and one or more non-managing partner(s) whose liabilities are limited to their respective capital contributions (limited liability partners).

-The partnership capital consists of the silent partners’ contributions and those of the administrator partners or partners with unlimited liability.
-However, responsibility for the company’s management lies solely with the administrator partners.
+The partnership capital consists of the limited liability partners’ contributions and those of the managing partners or partners with unlimited liability.
+However, responsibility for the company’s management lies solely with the managing partners.

-An SAS can be incorporated with only one shareholder, and these entities have separate legal personalities from their shareholders (the equity of the SAS is completely independent of the shareholder’s equity).
+An SAS can be incorporated with only one shareholder, and these entities have separate legal personalities from their shareholders (the equity of the SAS is completely independent of the shareholders’ equity).
 The liability of the shareholders is limited to the amount of capital contributed unless the entity was used for fraudulent purposes, in which case the liability of its shareholders is joint and unlimited.

-The structure of the SAS is simpler than other companies because:
+The administration and structure of the SAS is simpler than other companies for several reasons:

 - An SAS does not need a board of directors (all management and representative activities can be carried out by the legal representative appointed by the shareholders) unless otherwise required in the by-laws.

-- The shareholders could directly make decisions usually implemented by directors, such as approval of financial statements, dividend distributions and all the corporate accounts.
+- The shareholders can directly make decisions usually implemented by directors, such as approval of financial statements, dividend distributions and all the corporate accounts.

 Additionally, an SAS may be incorporated and its organizational documents amended by means of private documents.
-Therefore, it is not necessary to sign a public deed with a notary public, unless the shareholder(s) contribute real property to the SAS.
+Therefore, it is not necessary to sign a public deed before a notary, unless the shareholder(s) contribute real estate property to the SAS.
 Thus, the costs of incorporation are generally lower for an SAS than for other legal vehicles.
-On incorporation, the share capital does not need to be fully paid for a period of 2 years.
+On incorporation, the capital contribution does not need to be fully paid upfront but within a period of 2 years following the incorporation date.